-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs
+low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

 A variety of efforts were undertaken by the City and CoC agencies to prevent homelessness.
 Through quarterly meetings these varied perspectives, challenges, resources and successes are shared and cross cutting solutions developed.
 The primary preventative services offered by different provider organizations included emergency fuel assistance and food and meals programs, emergency rental assistance, financial assistance, utility assistance, housing relocation and stabilization services, counseling/advocacy and legal assistance.
 Each service sought to help families in their home by offering services and support during times of financial and legal difficulty.
-Clients were offered followup case management services consisting of but not limited to, creating and maintaining an accurate budget, assistance increasing income (e.g. applying for public benefits), connecting to community resources (e.g. food pantries and clothing programs), and other referrals driven by the needs of goals of the client.
-CDBG Public Service Consortium funds helped community providers and residents access services, information, prevention and referral.
+Clients were offered follow up case management services consisting of but not limited to, creating and maintaining an accurate budget, assistance increasing income (e.g. applying for public benefits), connecting to community resources (e.g. food pantries and clothing programs), and other referrals driven by the needs of goals of the client.
+CDBG Public Service funds helped community providers and residents access services, information, prevention and referral.